Posts

 Image

-Krishna says his lower nature ( apara prakriti) is manifested (man) and higher nature ( para prakriti ) is the life-element which is un-manifested.
-He says that ' yoga-maya ' (illusion born out of three gunas) separates them and prevents us from knowing HIM (paramatma) as unborn, imperishable (7.25), knower of past, present and future (7.26).
-Yoga-maya is like a room full of mirrors which reflect us and it is impossible to know what is beyond it.
-This inability limits us to conclude that every entity is 'manifested' without realising the life-element behind everyone and Krishna calls this foolish (7.24).
-This is nothing but man-man interaction with disregard to paramatma which is the path of demons (7.15).
+K rishna says his lower nature ( apara-prakriti ) is manifested (man) and higher nature ( para-prakriti ) is the life-element which is unmanifested.
+He says that ‘ yoga-maya ’ (illusion born out of three gunas ) separates them and prevents us from knowing Him ( Paramatma ) as unborn, imperishable (7.25), and knower of past, present and future (7.26).
+Yoga-maya is like being in a room full of mirrors, each reflecting us and making it impossible for us to see what lies beyond .
+This inability limits us to conclude that every entity is ‘manifested’ without realising the life-element behind everyone and Krishna calls this foolish (7.24).
+This is nothing but man-man interaction with disregard to Paramatma which is the path of demons (7.15).
 Electricity (energy) flows from a higher voltage point to a lower voltage point energising electrical appliances along the way.
-Metaphorically, if we take paramatma as a point of infinite voltage, the energy flow is nothing but the blessings we recei
+Metaphorically, if we take Paramatma as a point of infinite voltage, the energy flow is nothing but the bless...